 Registration in Fall and Winter terms

 - Students register for a full-time load during their class-year registration window.
-There is no longer a 'Pick Two-Pick Two' registration.
+Students may add to waiting lists, but no offers go out during initial registration.

 Adviser Electronic Approval for Advisees

 - Approval is made by advisers by clicking an approval check-box in WebAdvisor and clicking through the confirmation screen.

 - Department Head Registration Approval Proxy is back-up to all department faculty and their advisees.

 - Individual instructors will submit the names of students who will be either a). granted consent to take a specific course section, or b). for whom the instructor is approving for an override to the prerequisite or a registration restriction, such as class-year or major-only requirements.

 - For example, if a course description states: Prerequisites: ECON 101, sophomore standing and instructor consent; then the Instructor Consent process will override all three requirements.

 - Instructors manage this by entering approved student usernames on a WebAdvisor screen (like rlee14).

 - What instructor consent does NOT do: It is not online consent for a student to be added to a closed course or to be enrolled from the waiting list into a class.
 Instructor consent does not register a student in the class, it allows the student to register if their window is open and there is a seat available.
 It also allows them to waitlist on a course.

 - Students can add their name to a waiting list for any course section once a section has closed during registration.